 This course on SASS programming is a direct continuation of the CSS: SASS.
-The course may seem quite complicated for those who are just starting their way in the world of development, because in this course we will first encounter the concept of functions, arguments, loops, conditional constructions.
-We will learn how to work with numbers and strings.
-We will learn about the existence of specific data types, such as boolean values.
+It may seem quite complicated for those who just started their way in the developing world because we will first encounter the concept of functions, arguments, loops, and conditional constructions.
+We will learn how to work with numbers and strings and discuss the existence of specific data types, such as boolean values.

 Programming in SASS not only allows us to avoid code repetition or make it more structured.
 It opens up new possibilities for us to generate classes, to create styles depending on the settings.

 A good example is having two color schemes on a project.
-With SASS, we can freely separate the styles for the light and dark theme, and plug/compile them as needed.
+Using SASS, we can freely separate the light/dark theme styles and plug/compile them as needed.

-If any topics seem difficult to you, don't worry.
-You can always return to this course.
-The following course can also help you Introduction to Programming where you can find related topics.
+If any topics seem difficult to you, don't worry because you can always return to this course.
+The Introduction to Programming course can also help you to find related topics.

 Many of the lessons in this course will have practice.
-Try not to just do the assignment, but after you successfully pass, also experiment with the code and features you've learned.
+Try not to do the bare minimum.
+Experiment with the code and features you've learned after you pass the assignment.

 Another way to apply the skills you learned from the course is to use the CodePen service.
-You can create your own pen and in the CSS settings specify the use of the SASS preprocessor.
+You can create your pen and specify the SASS preprocessor usage in the CSS settings.

 The Hexlet support team or other students will answer you.